RAMshades/AcousticsML/README.md

 pip install python-sofa
 ```
 # Kaggle Datasets
 A few of the datasets used in the notebooks require downloading data from the platform [Kaggle](https://www.kaggle.com/).
 If you do not have an account, please register for an account.
 Once logged in go to your profile icon in the top right, select settings, and scroll down to API.
-Please select create a new token and a file "kaggle.json" will download.
+Please select Create a new token and a file "kaggle.json" will download.
 Place this file within this downloaded directory that contains the Jupyter notebooks above.
-This API key will grant access for the opendatasets package to download the data (seen in the Jupyter notebooks).
-Data downloaded through opendatasets can be downloaded once into your directory and will not duplicate a download unless forced.
+This API key will grant access to the open datasets package to download the data (seen in the Jupyter notebooks).
+Data downloaded through open datasets can be downloaded once into your directory and will not duplicate a download unless forced.

 # Chapters